kLabUM/rl-storm-control/README.md

 pyswmm/matswmm makes function calls to a static c library.
 Hence, we advice gcc-8.0 for pyswmm and gcc-4.2 for matswmm.

+## Agents

+There are two types of deep rl agents.
+1. Centralized controller that can observe multiple states across the network and control the ponds in the network
+2. Localised controller that can observe the state of an individual assent and control it

+To use these agents to control a storm water network, you would just need to know the ID(e.g. "1D" from the swmm input file).

+Refer to the example implementation for further details.

+## Data presented in the paper

+Weights of the neural network used for plots can be found in **./data**

+## Utilities

+Source code for generating heatmaps and other plots presented in the paper can be found in **./utilities**

 ## Further references
 1. Reinforcement Learning by Sutton and Barto
 2. DQN